A-l-Mahi/A-l-Mahi.github.io/_pages/about.md

 Welcome to my personal page.

 I am an independent ML researcher and a second-year MSc student at Abubakar Tafawa Balewa University.
 I completed my degree in Computer Science at Al-Qalam University Katsina in 2023.
-My research interests span the field of representation learning, where I am particularly intrigued by how machine learning models can learn meaningful representations.
-This has led me to explore areas like causal representation learning, transfer learning, and reinforcement learning.
+My research focuses on causal representation learning and inductive biases — specifically, how incorporating causal structure into learned representations can improve robustness and out-of-distribution generalization, with applications in low-resource
+NLP and public health.